Mazdaspeed: Consumer models

 The second generation Mazdaspeed3 in Germany.

 In 2003, Mazda debuted its first consumer-offered Mazdaspeed vehicle model, the 2003 Mazdaspeed Protegé.
 It was only released to the North American market as a performance upgrade to the Protegé MP3 and offered more power — from the MP3's 140 bhp to 170 bhp — by using a T25 Callaway-Garrett turbocharger and an intercooler.
 Some modifications included new front air dam and a new spoiler.
 The Japanese market Mazdaspeed Familia utilized a naturally aspirated FS-ZE 2.0L engine with higher compression and a revised camshafts to produce 173 hp at 6800 rpm.

 A year after, in 2004, another Mazdaspeed model was offered: the Mazdaspeed MX-5 Miata, initially released in the North American market, followed by the Australian and Japanese markets.
 It featured an IHI single-scroll turbocharger producing 8.5 psi of boost to further increase power, from 142 bhp to 178 bhp and torque from 125 lbft to 166 lbft.
 Mazda soon realized that these high performance models could be successful outside of North America and would make the next vehicles available worldwide.

 In 2006, the Mazdaspeed6 was released globally, featuring the most powerful piston engine ever produced by Mazda at 274 bhp with an all-wheel drive layout.

 The Mazdaspeed3 was introduced for the 2007 model year — which, with 263 bhp and 280 lbft of torque — was the most powerful vehicle in its class..
 In the fall of 2009, Mazda released the second generation 2010 Mazdaspeed3.
 The newly styled Mazdaspeed3 carried forward the MZR 2.3L DISI turbocharged engine again with 263 bhp at 5500 rpm and 280 lbft of torque at 3000 rpm with refreshed interior, sheet metal, and body kit.

 Race branding

 Mazda branded a selection of several racing series as the Mazdaspeed as well as a driver development ladder.
-This program, which began in 2005, was organized by Mazda and promoters offering presented season winners in a given series with an automatic ride in the next series on the ladder.
+This program began in 2005 and was organized by Mazda and promoters offering presented season winners in a given series with an automatic ride in the next series on the ladder.

 The sports car version, Road to (the Rolex) 24 (at Daytona), offered winners of the Global MX-5 Cup Spec Miata series a promotion to the Prototype Lites series, and the winner there was offered a ride in the Continental Tire Sports Car Challenge, with opportunities later on in the IMSA WeatherTech United Sports Car Championship.